10 Ways to Get Overdraft Fees Waived

 #4: Don’t Make Overdrafts a Habit

 It can be difficult to repeatedly ask to get an overdraft fee waived.
-That’s why it’s important to really make an effort not to habitually overdraw your account, which is easy to do when using buy now pay later serivces.
+That’s why it’s important to really make an effort not to habitually overdraw your account, which is easy to do when using services where you can shop and pay at a later time.
 A customer service rep is much more likely to grant your request if it sounds like a one-time favor.
 But if they pull up your account and see that you frequently rack up penalties for overdrafts, they probably won’t have much sympathy this time around.

 Asking to get your fee waived is usually just reserved for accidents that happen once in a blue moon – not when you don’t manage your money well on a day to day basis.
 Make an effort to steward your money well so that when it does happen, you’ll get the help you need.

 #5: Repeat Your Complaint

 When you lay out your request and get an automatic “no,” don’t be afraid to try again.
 As the old saying goes, “The squeaky wheel gets the oil.”
 Many people note having success with repeating their request until they get a different answer.
 Sometimes bank customer service reps are trained to automatically respond in a certain way, even if they have leeway in how they can act.

 If you are persistent enough, you may get them to crack and decide to break the mold and waive the overdraft fee.
 It’s not outside their realm of responsibility, so don’t be afraid to keep asking.

 Ultimately, customer service reps want to receive a good review, especially when there’s a survey at the end of the call.
 If your request is turned down, you don’t have to hang up right away.
 Tell them why you’re frustrated.
 This is a good time to reiterate your banking history and directly request their help in fixing the situation.